wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.4.9 =
+  * Fixed : Role capabilities were not updated / refreshed properly on multisite installations
+  * Feature : If create_posts capabilities are defined, organize checkboxes into a column alongside edit_posts
+  * Feature : "Use create_posts capability" checkbox in sidebar auto-defines create_posts capabilities (requires Press Permit)
+  * Compat : bbPress + Press Permit - Modified bbPress role capabilities were not redisplayed following save, required reload
+  * Compat : bbPress + Press Permit - Adding a capability via the "Add Cap" textbox caused the checkbox to be available but not selected
+  * Compat : Press Permit - "supplemental only" option was always enabled for newly created and copied roles, regardless of checkbox setting near Create/Copy button

 = 1.4.8 =
   * Compat : bbPress + Press Permit - "Add Capability" form failed when used on a bbPress role, caused creation of an invalid role